 There are new aircraft variants in the modern-day Cliffs Of Dover, too, and the original planes enjoy a physics rework that improves ground handling (much more challenging than in 1C’s base game, but much more realistic).
 Airborne manoeuvrability has been tweaked for realism and more engaging dogfights, too.
 In short, it’s an immeasurably better game than the one that appeared, sniffling and coughing, four years ago – all thanks to Team Fusion.
 Their patch is now up to version 4.312, and you should definitely download it before playing.

-It’s the kind of shooter in which you spend more time looking at your map and compass than down the ironsights of your TRG assualt rifle, and gunfights play out with hundreds of metres separating combatants.
+As we found in our ARMA 2 launch impressions, It’s the kind of shooter in which you spend more time looking at your map and compass than down the ironsights of your TRG assault rifle, and gunfights play out with hundreds of metres separating combatants – this is the thinking person’s sniper game, in other words.
 When you see a tank, your first instinct is to pull out your radio, not an RPG launcher.
 Every single key on your keyboard has its own unique function.
 It’s basically terrifying.

 But from your first petrified footsteps through its enormous theatres of war, when you see the chopper in the sky above you and realise someone’s flying that, ARMA 3’s hardcore appeal permeates.
 There’s a reason so many of its Steam reviews come from players with thousand of hours of play time.